infinum/android-handbook/Useful tools & utilities/Figma.md

 components, different assets were stored on Google Drive and the review process and communication was handled through email/Slack.
 To get a single component you'll have to go through several folders and then you'll have to open your email/Slack to remind yourself about the discussions you had about the implementation.
 This isn't a big deal if you have to do it once in a day, however, this is a continuous and frequent process.
-Eventually the project grows, new designs are requested, new folders and files are added and all of a sudden, handling the designs like this sounds like a nightmare, right?
+Eventually, the project grows, new designs are requested, new folders and files are added and all of a sudden, handling the designs like this sounds like a nightmare, right?

-Figma is a cloud-based design tool which provides a simple, effective and intuitive functionalities perfect for team collaboration.
+[Figma](https://www.figma.com) is a cloud-based design tool which provides a simple, effective and intuitive functionalities perfect for team collaboration.
 Similar to Google Docs, team members can easily communicate, collaborate and edit the same file in Figma in real time.

 ## Benefits of using Figma